SherG/s2/blog/facebook-ads-roi.md

 > You may be closer to success than you realize.

 I also explained that some successful Facebook marketers will decline a client if the client hasn't been experiencing regular growth.
-These marketers contend that Facebook lead ads work best for scaling up growth in a healthy business, not for sparking growth from zero.
+These marketers contend that Facebook lead ads work best for <mark>scaling up growth</mark> in a healthy business, not for sparking growth from zero.
 (The thinking is that zero growth could indicate a problem with the core business model, something that Facebook Lead Ads can't fix.)

 ## What's Your Average Customer Lifetime Value?